A Short History of Trinidad and Tobago

 A Short History of Zambia

 By Tim Lambert Ancient Zambia At the time of Christ, the inhabitants of Zambia were Bushmen, Stone Age hunters, and gatherers.
-They hunted antelope with bows and arrows.
-They also snared smaller animals, they collected fruits and nuts and gathered caterpillars and locusts.
-They lived a semi-nomadic lifestyle and made windbreaks from stones and branches,… Continue reading A Short History of Zambia
+They hunted antelopes with bows and arrows.
+They also snared smaller animals, collected fruits and nuts, and gathered caterpillars and locusts.
+They lived a semi-nomadic lifestyle and made windbreaks from stones and branches, or… Continue reading A Short History of Zambia